Democratic Party (United States): Political positions

-This graph shows the real median US household income by race: 1967 to 2011, in 2011 dollars.
+This graph shows the real median U.S. household income by race: 1967 to 2011, in 2011 dollars.

-The Democratic Party is widely described in American sources as a center-left political party.
-Analysts including Harold Meyerson and William Galston note that many of its mainstream policy positions and prominent factions would be classified as centrist by international standards, in particular those of Europe, and they are often seen as more comparable to liberal-centrist parties (for example parties associated with ALDE/Renew or the UK Liberal Democrats) than to traditional social-democratic parties; the party also contains distinct left-wing subgroups (such as the "Squad") alongside more centrist coalitions within its broad electoral coalition.
+The Democratic Party is widely described in American sources as either a centrist or a center-left political party.
+In international comparisons, some have observed that the party's platform is most similar to center-left parties such as the Social Democratic Party of Germany, the Ensemble in France, or the Liberal Democrats and the Labour Party in the United Kingdom.
+The party also contains distinct left-wing subgroups (such as the "Squad") alongside more moderate coalitions within its broad electoral coalition.
+Political scientists Robert C. Sinclair and R. Jeffrey Melton described the Democratic Party as "slightly to the right of the largest Canadian party, the center-left Liberal Party".

-The 21st century Democratic Party is unique and differs from other parties of similar profile in its ideological orientation, in part due to its heterogenous demographic composition.
-In particular, the Democratic Party's ideology derives from being supported by both racial minorities, particularly African Americans, as well as White voters with high educational attainment.
+The 21st-century Democratic Party is unique and differs from other parties of similar profile in its ideological orientation, in part due to its heterogenous demographic composition.
+In particular, the Democratic Party's ideology derives from being supported by both racial minorities, particularly African Americans, as well as white voters with high educational attainment.
+Ideologically, the Democratic Party is more diverse than the Republican Party, according to data collected by Gallup.

 Its voting demographics are heavily educationally and racially-polarized, but not income polarized.
-The Democratic Party is weakest among White voters without college degrees in the 21st century.
-Higher educational attainment is strongly correlated with higher income and wealth, and also strongly correlated with increased ideological support for the Democratic Party's positions among White voters.
-Ideologically, the Democratic Party is more diverse than the Republican Party, according to data collected by Gallup.
+The Democratic Party is weakest among white voters without college degrees and white evangelicals in the 21st century.
+Higher educational attainment is strongly correlated with higher income and wealth, and also strongly correlated with increased ideological support for the Democratic Party's positions among white voters.

 This derives in part from unique regional characteristics of the United States, particularly the Southern United States.
-Racial polarization is extremely high in the Southern United States, with Black Southerners almost entirely voting for the Democratic Party, and White Southerners almost entirely voting for the Republican Party.
-Also, White Southerners with college degrees are strongly Republican, unlike in most of the rest of the country.
+Racial polarization is extremely high in the Southern United States, with black Southerners almost entirely voting for the Democratic Party, and white Southerners almost entirely voting for the Republican Party.
+Also, white Southerners with college degrees are strongly Republican, unlike in most of the rest of the country.
 African Americans continue to have the lowest incomes of any racial group in the United States.

 The Democratic Party's contemporary liberalism has its origins in the Puritans of New England, with their emphasis on education and science dating back to the colonial era and the Scientific Revolution.
 This liberalism is older than the classical liberalism or social democracy of the 19th century.

-The Democratic party's social positions derive from those of the New Left, that is cultural liberalism.
-These include feminism, LGBT rights, drug policy reforms, and environmentalism.
+The Democratic Party's social positions derive from those of the New Left, that is cultural liberalism.
+These include feminism, LGBTQ rights, drug policy reforms, and environmentalism.
 The party's platform favors a generous welfare state and a greater measure of social and economic equality.
-On social issues, it advocates for the continued legality of abortion, the legalization of marijuana, and LGBT rights.
+On social issues, it advocates for the continued legality of abortion, the legalization of marijuana, a pathway to citizenship for undocumented immigrants, and LGBTQ rights.